-House moves to approve defense bill amid Trump veto threat
+House approves defense bill with veto-proof margin

 Trump’s veto threat in the final months of his administration is his latest attempt to bend the norms.
 From redirecting money intended for military bases to build the border wall with Mexico to installing acting nominees in administrative positions without Senate confirmation, Trump has chipped away at the legislative branch throughout his term.

-If he does veto the defense bill, Congress could cut short its Christmas recess to hold override votes, senior House members said Monday.
+If he does veto the defense bill, Congress could cut short its Christmas recess to hold override votes, senior House members said.

+“I think we can override the veto, if in fact he vetoes,” House Majority Leader Steny Hoyer, D-Md., said Tuesday before the vote.
+“I hope he does not veto, I hope he reconsiders.
+And I think he will get substantial pressure, advice (from Republicans) that, you know, you don’t want to put the defense bill at risk.”

 White House press secretary Kayleigh McEnany said Trump’s attempt to pressure Congress on Section 230 was justified.